TolerogenixX - The smart way to immune tolerance

 Specific and effective therapy

-MIC cell treatment is a curative approach to achieve a sustained regulation of the immune system in transplant recipients and autoimmune patients.
-In the process for living donor transplantation, peripheral blood mononuclear cells (PBMCs) of the donor are obtained by leukapheresis.
-PBMCs are then modified using TolerogenixX´ proprietary MIC technology.
-Subsequently, the resulting cell therapy product called MIC-Lx is intravenously administered to the organ recipient prior to transplantation.
+TolerogenixX's MIC-Lx cell therapy (Modified Immune Cells for Living-donor transplants) is a curative cell treatment to induce donor-specific immune tolerance in transplant recipients and also bears potential for autoimmune patients.
+In living donor transplantation such as kidney transplantation, peripheral blood mononuclear cells (PBMCs) of the donor are harvested by leukapheresis.
+Donor PBMCs are then modified by the Company's proprietary MIC technology.
+The resulting cell therapy product, MIC-Lx, subsequently is administered intravenously to the transplant recipient prior to transplantation.

 TolerogenixX is a privately held biopharmaceutical company focusing on the development of novel, personalized therapies for autoimmune patients and transplant recipients.
 The Company´s proprietary MIC (modified immune cells) treatment is designed to suppress unwanted immune responses in the body, thereby enabling a targeted, specific and sustained immune tolerance.
 While the current standard of care, i.e. traditional immunosuppression, is only addressing symptoms and has serious side-effects, MIC treatment is tackling the roots of immune responses and provides increased effectiveness, little or no side effects, significantly increased quality and length of patients´ lives as well as decisive cost advantages.